Published in

 1. Line.

 Annunciation (Fra Angelico) shows horizontal lines mainly through the gaze of Mary at the angel Gabriel and the boundary of the garden, signifying stability.
 It also leads the eyes around the composition and communicates the information through character and direction.
-Further, there are vertical lines in the form of pillars and doorways, which suggests spirituality and a rising beyond human reach toward the heavens.
+Further, there are vertical lines in the form of pillars and doorways, which suggest spirituality and a rising beyond human reach toward the heavens.
 There are also circular lines that sense a soft environment, recalling energy.
+However, the wings of the angel are positioned as diagonal lines connecting to the upper corner of the right side.

 Annunciation Fra Angelico Analysis